 - Contract disputes

-Every policy is different, so it is important to review the specific terms with your agent to understand exactly what is and is not covered.
+Every policy is different, so it's worth reviewing the specific terms with your agent to understand exactly what is and isn't covered.

 How Much Does Umbrella Insurance Cost?

-Umbrella premiums have gone up significantly in recent years, especially in Louisiana.
-Most families can expect to pay somewhere in the range of $500 to $1,200 per year for $1 million in coverage.
-Additional millions typically cost $100 to $300 each per year.
+Umbrella premiums have gone up in recent years, especially in Louisiana.
+Most families pay somewhere in the range of $500–$1,200 per year for $1 million in coverage.
+Additional millions typically cost $100–$300 each per year.

-That works out to roughly $40 to $100 per month for a million dollars of extra protection.
-When you compare that to the potential cost of a single lawsuit, the value is still well worth it.
+That works out to roughly $40–$100 per month for a million dollars of extra protection.
+When you compare that to the potential cost of a single lawsuit, the value is clear.

-Keep in mind that most insurers require you to carry certain minimum liability limits on your auto and homeowners policies before they will issue an umbrella policy.
-Typically, that means at least $250,000 to $300,000 in auto liability coverage and $300,000 in homeowners liability coverage.
+Keep in mind that most insurers require you to carry certain minimum liability limits on your auto and homeowners policies before they'll issue an umbrella policy.
+Typically, that means at least $250,000–$300,000 in auto liability coverage and $300,000 in homeowners liability coverage.

 How Umbrella Insurance Works With Your Existing Policies

-An umbrella policy is not standalone coverage.
-It is designed to work in layers with the insurance you already have.
-Here is the basic structure:
+An umbrella policy isn't standalone coverage.
+It's designed to work in layers with the insurance you already have.
+Here's the basic structure:

 - An incident occurs and a liability claim is filed against you.